top of page

 Suitable Clothing

 The rest of your clothing must also be suitable.
-First up is suitable trousers - basically anything but jeans is fine.
-They need to be comfortable enough to walk all day in.
+First up is suitable trousers - ones which are designed for sports will be fine.
+Strictly no jeans, cords, or cotton, and they need to be comfortable enough to walk all day in.

 Next up is waterproofs.
 Both a waterproof coat and waterproof trousers, to go over your regular trousers, will help you stay dry in the rain and protect you from the wind.